Every year, at Christmas, I post the same thing.

 In spite of all evidence to the contrary.

-In spite of all the reasons for despair, in spite of the apparent reality of the present, act as if you had faith in God’s resurrection future.
+of the apparent reality of the present, act as if you had faith in God’s resurrection

 Buy the field.